 Photo: Ian Bowkett

-This year will see me dipping my toes into the murky waters of science comedy, as part of Science Showoff Talent Factory: a group of 14 presenters, performers and culture creators hoping to make science accessible, engaging and entertaining to as many people and audiences as possible.
+This year sees me dipping my toes into the murky waters of science comedy, as part of Science Showoff Talent Factory: a group of 14 presenters, performers and culture creators hoping to make science accessible, engaging and entertaining to as many people and audiences as possible.
 I’ve performed at Science Showoff, Books Showoff, The Royal Society and have recently dived head-first into the world of improvised comedy.
-My first public comedy set involved reading smutty fiction to a crowd that deserved better.
-Hopes for more high-brow themes were recently dashed when I performed a set that detailed the specifics of my first smear test.

 I live and work in London, where I hope to carve a career in science communication and engagement.

 If you’d like to work with me, chat to me, or otherwise support me through my thesis write-up, please contact me on email@example.com.